£19.49 – £38.99

 Cannabis is well-adapted to the desert–steppe of the Qarataū, with its meltwater-fed streams.
 The environment is similar to the likely centre of origin of the species, which is the Qinghai Plateau of eastern Tibet.
 This is where Cannabis apparently diverged from its nearest relative, Humulus, some 28 million years ago.

-Archaeological finds from late-Bronze and early Iron-Age Central Asia provide the earliest evidence for the use of Cannabis as an ‘intoxicant’.
+Archaeological finds from late-Bronze and early Iron-Age Central Asia provide among the earliest evidence for the use of Cannabis as an ‘intoxicant’.
 The nomadic and settled cultures to the west of Han-dominated China appear to have attached great significance to getting high, whether shamanically or recreationally.
-It’s in this broad region that the THC-dominant subspecies, Cannabis sativa ssp. indica (Small & Cronquist), was probably first domesticated.
+It’s in this broad region that the THC-dominant subspecies, Cannabis sativa subsp. indica (Small & Cronquist), was probably first domesticated.

 12 seeds, 5 seeds